 Once you choose a location and size, you are ready to get a PO Box.
 There are two options to get a PO Box.
 You can reserve a PO Box online or go to the post office in person.

-Both methods require that you fill out a Form 1583 and provide two sorts of IDs, one of which must have a photo of yourself.
+Both methods require filling out a Form 1583 and providing two sorts of IDs, one of which must have a photo of yourself.

 Time needed: 15 minutes.

 How To Get a PO Box Online?